Counsellor in Whitton

 An emotion such as fear may escalate your emotions to the point of overwhelming panic.
 In this case a smell or feeling may trigger a reminder of the traumatic experience, which is perceived as a flashback or reliving of the trauma.
 This is why sensorimotor interventions can help you regulate thoughts and emotions.
 It teaches you new strategies for managing your experiences as you heal and recover.

-A sensorimotor approach to psychotherapy focuses on building emotional awareness, thought-processing and learning to trust your instincts.
+As a counsellor in Whitton, I take a sensorimotor approach which focuses on building emotional awareness, thought-processing and learning to trust your instincts.
 This method of counselling is particularly effective for working to limit obsessive thinking, screen-playing and compulsive behaviour.
 We will also look at how you offset procrastination, dissociation and withdrawal as a way of avoiding action.

 I want to emphasize how sensorimotor techniques can be integrated with counselling to that treat these symptoms.
 Because the therapist's ability to interactively regulate clients' dysregulated states and also to cultivate clients' self-awareness of inner body sensations is crucial to this approach, three sessions are described illustrating the clinical application of this method.